Sydney-Informatics-Hub/hello-nextflow/docs/session1/03_interpret.md

 }
 ```

-It is always worthwhile to comment your pipelines so you and others can understand the code.
+It is always worthwhile to comment your code so you and others can understand your pipeline.

-A single line comment can be added by prepending it with two forward slash (`//`).
+In Nextflow, a single line comment can be added by prepending it with two forward slash (`//`):

 ```groovy
 // This is my comment`